monnaezzatt/Plant-Disease-Detection/README.md

 - Images are resized to 64×64 pixels before training the model

 How to run:
-1. Clone the repo
-git clone <repository-link>
-cd Plant-Disease-Detection
-2. Set up a virtual environment (recommended, but not required) python -m venv venv venv\Scripts\activate
+1. Set up a virtual environment (recommended, but not required) python -m venv venv venv\Scripts\activate
-3. Install the dependencies
+2. Install the dependencies
 pip install -r requirements.txt
-4. Launch the app
+3. Launch the app
 streamlit run app.py